python/cpython/Doc/c-api/time.rst

 .. c:function:: PyTime_t PyTime_Monotonic(void)

-   Get the monotonic clock: clock that cannot go backwards.
+   Return the value in nanoseconds of a monotonic clock, i.e. a clock that cannot go backwards.
+Similar to :func:`time.monotonic_ns`; see :func:`time.monotonic` for details.

-   The monotonic clock is not affected by system clock updates.
-The reference point of the returned value is undefined, so that only the difference between the results of consecutive calls is valid.

-   If reading the clock fails, silently ignore the error and return 0.
+   If reading the clock fails, silently ignore the error and return ``0``.

    On integer overflow, silently ignore the overflow and clamp the clock to the ``[PyTime_MIN; PyTime_MAX]`` range.

-   See also the :func:`time.monotonic` function.

 .. c:function:: PyTime_t PyTime_PerfCounter(void)

-   Get the performance counter: clock with the highest available resolution to measure a short duration.
+   Return the value in nanoseconds of a performance counter, i.e. a clock with the highest available resolution to measure a short duration.

-   The performance counter does include time elapsed during sleep and is system-wide.
-The reference point of the returned value is undefined, so that only the difference between the results of two calls is valid.
+   Similar to :func:`time.perf_counter_ns`; see :func:`time.perf_counter` for
+   details.

-   If reading the clock fails, silently ignore the error and return 0.
+   If reading the clock fails, silently ignore the error and return ``0``.

    On integer overflow, silently ignore the overflow and clamp the clock to the ``[PyTime_MIN; PyTime_MAX]`` range.

-   See also the :func:`time.perf_counter` function.

 .. c:function:: PyTime_t PyTime_Time(void)

-   Get the system clock.

-   The system clock can be changed automatically (e.g. by a NTP daemon) or manually by the system administrator.
-So it can also go backward.
-Use :c:func:`PyTime_Monotonic` to use a monotonic clock.
+   Return the time in nanoseconds since the epoch_.
+Similar to :func:`time.time_ns`; see :func:`time.time` for details.

    If reading the clock fails, silently ignore the error and return ``0``.

    On integer overflow, silently ignore the overflow and clamp the clock to the ``[PyTime_MIN; PyTime_MAX]`` range.

-   See also the :func:`time.time` function.